ukmars/ukmarsbot-mazerunner/README.md

 The project is maintained and developed using PlatformIO with Visual Studio Code.
 If you have not used this as a development platform, I highly recommend it as a huge improvement over the very dated Arduino IDE.
 You can find instructions for installing VSCode and PlatformIO at https://ukmars.org/resources/platformio-vscode-windows/

+Before getting too carried away, look at the platformio.ini file and make whatever changes are needed for your operating environment.
+You will see, in the default environment, an entry for a **extra script**.
+This runs the python file  **`post-build-script.py`**.
+The script runs after a successful build of the software and performs a number of additional actions:
+-  Generate an assembly code listing in the file `firmware.lst`.
+This is for the old-school nerds and the terminally curious.
+It has no effect on the operation of the robot.
+- Display some additional information about the size of the flash and RAM used in the code.
+Only interesting if you think you are running out of one or the other.
+- Runs **clang-format** to reformat all the code in the project so that it has consistency in terms of things like indents and the use of whitespace.
+You should always use a formatter for code that is to be submitted to the repository.
+The clang-format settings file is also included in the project.
+If clang-format is not present on your system the script should just bypass this step.
+I recommend that you do install clang-format at some point though.
+It is very useful.

 ## Initial Configuration

 Before flashing your robot, look in the config.h file.
 In here you will find a number of default settings describing things like the motor gear ratio, wheel diameter and wheel spacing.
 Check that these are at least close to the values required for your robot.